jabocken/SSM-Construction/README.md

 # Example

 If everything has been set up completely, you should be able to run the makefile in `examples/contrived/simple_local_array` with the command `make` to run the analysis on the `simple_local_array` program.
-The output can be viewed in `simple_local_array.out`, while any diagnostic messages will be documented in `simple_local_array.err`.
+The output can be viewed in `simple_local_array.out`, while any diagnostic messages, as well as the time taken to execute the analysis, will be documented in `simple_local_array.err`.
+The relevant time value will be found between the words "system" and "elapsed" at the end of the `.err` file.
 Feel free to make changes to `simple_local_array.c` and then rerun `make` to rebuild the program and rerun the analysis.
 If you have made changes, the command `make dump` will produce an objdump output for your new binary.

 # Running test cases